codedcontent/User-management-system/README.md

 ## Description

-This is a classic CRUD application used to execute the CRUD functionality use an sql database, node.js and express.js
+This is a classic CRUD application used to demonstrate the execution of CRUD functionality using an sql database, node.js and express.js

 ### Features